syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 {% endtabs %}

-## Cross Reference
+## Cross reference

 A cross-reference refers to an item that appears in another location in a document.
-You can create cross-reference to bookmarks in a document by using `AppendCrossReference` method of `WParagraph` class.
+You can create cross-reference to bookmarks in a document by using the `AppendCrossReference` method of `WParagraph` class.

-N>  Essential DocIO supports to create and update cross-reference fields only for bookmarks in a document
+N>  The Essential DocIO supports creating and updating the cross-reference fields only for bookmarks in a document.

-The following code example illustrate how to append cross reference for bookmark in Word document.
+The following code example explains how to append cross reference for bookmark in a Word document.

 {% tabs %}